Descriptive English - RBI, NABARD and Bank Exams

 In conclusion, One Nation, One Election is a complex proposal with both potential benefits and challenges.
 However, the benefits of ONOE outweigh the challenges.
 The government should take steps to implement ONOE in a phased manner after addressing all of the challenges.
 India needs a mature democracy and long-term planning to become a developed nation by the 100th year of its independence.

 Essay writing is an essential part of descriptive sections in bank exams like RBI Grade B, NABARD Grade A/B, SBI PO, and IBPS PO.
 To score well, candidates must be ready with essays on trending topics, especially those related to banking, economics, technology, and social issues.
-Below is a curated list of important essay topics for upcoming bank exams in 2024-25.
+Below is a curated list of important essay topics for upcoming bank exams.

-Use ChatGPT or Google Bard to make content on these topics.
+Use ChatGPT or Google Gemini to make content on these topics.

 Prompt for ChatGPT to write essay: Act as an expert in Descriptive English Writing specially Essay and letter writing for Competitive Exams in India.
 Write an essay on [Topic Name] in 300 words by following right structure of Introduction, Body, Conclusion.
 Also include Data/Facts, programs and Policies wherever needed in the body of Essay.